 Imitation turquoise – the cool blues and greens of turquoise have attracted people for centuries.
 More than 5,000 years ago, Egyptian pharaohs first adorned themselves with turquoise.
 The familiar gem is a microcrystalline aggregate that often features attractive, vein-like inclusions of host rock known as matrix.
 In the early 1970s, Gilson introduced an imitation turquoise as well as an imitation lapis.

 Imitation lapis lazuli – dark blue lapis, treasured by ancient civilisations, has been mined in Afghanistan for more than 6,000 years.
 The gem is an aggregate of several different minerals.
 It sometimes contains gold-coloured flecks of pyrite that can enhance its appeal.
 Gilson’s lapis is more accurately considered an imitation because it has some ingredients and physical properties that are different from natural lapis.

 When manufacturers glue or fuse two or more separate pieces of material together in the form of a faceted gemstone, the result is called an assembled or composite stone.
 The separate pieces can be natural or man-made.
 The flat surfaces that are glued together are parallel to the large table facet of the gem so as to impart a more uniform face-up colour.

 Although doublets and triplets are used to imitate natural gems, assembled stones are not always imitations.
-This is the case with natural opal, which sometimes occurs in layers so thin that they need reinforcement to be sturdy enough for use in jewellery.
-Black onyx, plastic and natural matrix have all served as the bottom layers of opal doublet or triplet cabochons.
+This is the case with natural opal, which sometimes occurs in layers so thin that they need reinforcement to be sturdy enough for jewellery use.
+Black onyx, plastic or natural matrix have served as the bottom layers of opal doublet or triplet cabochons.
 Opal triplets are topped with a transparent dome made of rock crystal, plastic, glass or synthetic corundum.